Jan Drago: Early life and education

 Drago was born May 12, 1940, in Lansing, Michigan.
 At 17, she owned a Tastee-Freez franchise where she met her husband, Noel.
 In 1959, the couple married and moved to New York, then New Jersey a year later.
-While in New Jersey, she graduated Douglass College, Rutgers University with a degree in Psychology.
+While in New Jersey, she graduated Douglass College, Rutgers University with a degree in psychology.
 After college, Drago taught preschool and kindergarten in a Head Start program, and managed Democratic political campaigns.
-In 1978, Drago and her familt relocatted to Ohio for Noel's new job, but stayed a year before moving to Seattle.
+In 1978, Drago and her family relocated to Ohio for Noel's new job, but stayed a year before moving to Seattle.

 After moving to Seattle, Drago opened a Häagen-Dazs Ice Cream Shoppes franchise throughout Seattle, including the Capitol Hill neighborhood and Pike Place Market.
-She became an advocate for downtown businesses, due to the increased homeless population in the area, and was active in the Downtown Seattle Assoication, First Avenue Association, and the Denny Regrade Crime Prevention Council.
+She became an advocate for downtown businesses, due to the increased homeless population in the area, and was active in the Downtown Seattle Association, First Avenue Association, and the Denny Regrade Crime Prevention Council.